DIGIEGGS/rn-country-code-picker/README.md

 ### `togglerLabelStyle`

-SStyle to apply to the picker toggler label.
+Style to apply to the picker toggler label.

 | Type      | Required |
 | --------- | -------- |